liyunze-coding/coworking-website/src/pages/specs.md

 Peripherals are the components that connect to the computer to provide additional functionality.

 **The ideal peripherals for streaming**: A webcam, a microphone, and a headset.

+Note: A smartphone can be used as a webcam, however it is recommended to keep it charging while you stream.

 </details>